Baeza (rapper): Recent projects (2014–2015)

 Currently signed to Empire Distribution, in September 2014, his track "Roll With Me" was released with a feature by emcee Clyde Carson.
 It was later included on his second EP The Man, which came out on Baeza Music in August 2014.
 He shared stages with Roach Gigz on the California Nights Tour in the fall of 2014, and he also collaborated with Baby Bash on a video for "Certified Freaks."
-Baeza was a featured artist on "Like That" by DJ ASAP, which was included on the publication Noisey's On the Roof Vol. 1 mix in October 29, 2014.
+Baeza was a featured artist on "Like That" by DJ ASAP, which was included on the publication Noisey's On the Roof Vol. 1 mix on October 29, 2014.
 Wrote VICE, "with known factors Sage The Gemini and Baeza, as well as up-and-comers Symba, The Kid Ryan, and Milla, 'Like That' is a hit, and with ASAP's connections, [the song] already getting play up and down the coast."
 That month he was featured on the cover of Goder Magazine.

 In July 2015, Baeza is due to release a full-length version of his The Man EP on EMPIRE Recordings.